 As playwrights, we usually draw from real-life stories to create a narrative play.
-However, we can also do extensive research and interviews with people on which to build a purely documentary theater piece about a dynamic individual or a particular group of people, say veterans or victims of domestic violence.
-We have the option to create characters based on those interviewees or by using the subject’s exact words from an interview transcript in a verbatim piece.
-In this workshop, we’ll discuss the techniques necessary to research a topic and get comprehensive interviews from which to draw material or language for a play.
-We’ll also develop a short piece that can stand on its own or be developed into a one-act or full-length play.
+However, we can also do extensive research and interviews with people on which to build a documentary theater piece about a dynamic individual or a particular group or people, say veterans or victims of domestic violence.
+We have the option to create characters based on those interviewees or by using the subject's exact words from an interview transcript in a verbatim piece.
+In this workshop, we'll discuss the techniques necessary to research a topic and get comprehensive interviews from which to draw material or language for the docudrama.
+Each student will develop a shorter piece that can stand on its own or be developed into a one-act or full-length play.